…and review the credit card choice regularly!

 “WELCOME to February – the month when credit cards are likely to be dominating your thoughts.

 “How in the world could all those small transactions come to such a huge amount?
-It’s also the month when Australians split into two groups: those who pay their credit cards in full and those who can’t.
+It’s also the month when Australians split into two groups.
+They are those who pay their credit cards in full and those who can’t.

 The right Credit Card – by cost

 “If you fall within the latter group, my advice is simple.
-Switch to the lowest interest card you can find and don’t incur annual fees for an interest-free period – if you don’t pay your account in full each month, you won’t get one.
+Switch to the lowest interest card you can find and don’t incur annual fees for an interest-free period.
+If you don’t pay your account in full each month, you won’t be eligible to get one of these cards.
 Finding yourself in a situation where you can’t pay off your card is also a huge wake-up call that you are living beyond your means.
 If you don’t start doing some strict budgeting, you will find yourself going further backwards every month.

 The right credit card – by rewards